Home

 Special Qualities: A beautiful bird that is mild mannered when compared to other game birds.

 They are also really very striking birds.
 They have the upright posture of most of the fighting breeds, but they also look rather showy.
-Their long saddle feathers flow in a line from the base of the neck to the tip of the tail that creates a sweeping effect with the feathering and really looks kind of magestic.
+Their long saddle feathers flow in a line from the base of the neck to the tip of the tail that creates a sweeping effect with the feathering and really looks kind of majestic.

 These birds are good foragers and like most game breeds, do not do well in confinement.
 They are noisy and although they are less aggressive than most all of the game breeds, they are still more aggressive than your common backyard varieties.
 They are very heat tolerant.